Academic and Judicial Discipline

 Disciplinary Probation, Suspension, and Expulsion

-The Code of Student Conduct applies to all Rice students and applies to conduct both on and off campus.
-The Office of Student Judicial Programs may sanction students, including implementing disciplinary probation or suspension or expulsion for violations of the Code of Student Conduct or the Honor Code.
 Students who have been expelled, who are serving a suspension, who are under investigation for disciplinary violations, or who have Code of Conduct or Honor Code proceedings pending against them may not receive their degree even if they have met all academic requirements for graduation.
 Students who are suspended or expelled must leave the university within the time frame specified by Student Judicial Programs, generally 48 hours of being informed of the decision, though in cases of unusual hardship, Student Judicial Programs may extend the deadline.
 Any tuition refund will be calculated from the official date of suspension or expulsion based on the refund schedule noted in the Academic Calendar, published by the Office of the Registrar.
 A grade of “W” will be assigned to all enrolled courses regardless of when the suspension or expulsion began.
 Expelled students will have the expulsion noted on their transcript.
+While on disciplinary probation or suspension, students may not run for or hold any elective or appointed office in any official Rice organization.

 Degree Revocation

 Rice University reserves the right to revoke any degrees granted.
-A degree awarded may be revoked if the university becomes aware that the degree should not have been granted, such as a degree that was obtained by violating the Honor Code or Code of Student Conduct or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of — and indispensable to — the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
+A degree awarded may be revoked if the university becomes aware that the degree should not have been granted, such as a degree that was obtained by violating academic integrity standards, the Honor Code or Code of Student Conduct, or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of — and indispensable to — the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
 Notification of the date of revocation will appear on the student’s transcript, and the student will be asked to return the diploma.
 The provost reviews all recommendations for revocation of degrees and forwards to the president any recommendations deemed to be warranted.
 The president will consider all recommendations forwarded by the provost and effectuate those determined to be warranted.
 Procedures governing degree revocations may be obtained from the Offices of the Registrar, Provost, or President.

 The university also reserves the right to withdraw a degree to correct an administrative error, such as an incorrectly listed degree, or in a situation where it was found that a student had not actually fulfilled all graduation requirements.